stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 are free to choose what base type they want, but they will never get a `Thymine` or `Uracile` value.

-We can now implement some simple calculation on sequences of nucleobases.
+We can now implement some simple calculations on sequences of nucleobases.
 For instance, we can come up with the complementary
 strand: